 No matter what modules you choose to study, you’ll develop practical laboratory and transferable skills that make our graduates attractive to employers including project management, problem solving, communication skills and data analysis.

 We’ll give you plenty of opportunities to apply your new skills and knowledge too.
 You’ll be in the lab completing in-depth practicals, out in the Peak District conducting your own research projects, visiting zoos, aquariums and other scientific spots around the country and embarking on a field course in the UK or abroad.

 Whether you choose to focus solely on ecology and conservation biology, or study a range of topics across the biosciences, your personal tutor will support you to tailor your degree to your interests and career goals.

 A selection of modules are available each year - some examples are below.
 There may be changes before you start your course.
 From May of the year of entry, formal programme regulations will be available in our Programme Regulations Finder.

 Choose a year to see modules for a level of study:

 UCAS code: C189

 In your first year, you'll spend your first week on a field course in Sheffield, collecting and analysing data throughout the city's green spaces and out to the edge of the Peak District.
-Throughout the year you'll develop practical skills in the lab, including microscopy and genetics, complemented by regular field trips to zoos, aquariums and nature reserves.
+Throughout the year, you’ll study topics including sustainability, biotechnology, biodiversity, climate change and environmental management.
+You'll develop practical skills in the lab, including microscopy and genetics, complemented by regular field trips to zoos, aquariums and nature reserves.
 You'll also have lectures and take part in small group tutorials where you'll enhance your writing, data analysis and presentation skills as you learn about the latest research findings from our world-leading academics.